Row LOTE - Bottom Shape Decorative svg added to bottom

-How to Stop Being Religious and Start Being Christian
+How to Stop Being Religious and Start Living Like a Christian

 Take a look at your calendar.
 What’s it packed with?
 Weekly Bible studies, prayer meetings, Sunday worship services, community outreach, church events?